bioinformaticsdotca/BiCG_2018/module10/lab.md

 glance member-create IMAGE_ID 7c87d460035243d796a7b71e5eb2b687
 ```

-In the command, the first ID is the ID of your snapshot and the second ID is the project ID you wish to share with.
+In the command, the IMAGE_ID is the ID of your snapshot, and "7c87d460035243d796a7b71e5eb2b687" is the project ID you wish to share with.

 Now when the instructor whose project ID is 7c87d460035243d796a7b71e5eb2b687 is on the Collaboratory site, in "Images" filtered by "Visibility: Shared With Project" he will see a list of shared snapshots.